Deep-MI/fslmer/README.md

 F_C <- lme_F(stats, C)
 ```

-This will return a list with entries F, pval, sgn, and df: F is the
+This will return a list with entries “F”, “pval”, “sgn”, and “df”: “F”
-F-value, pval is the p-value, sgn is the sign of the beta coefficient,
+is the F-value, “pval” is the p-value, “sgn” is the sign of the beta
-and df are the degrees of freedom.
+coefficient, and “df” are the degrees of freedom.

 ### Mass-univariate analyses

-The mass-univariate analysis is run per hemisphere (lh and rh).
-Here and
+The mass-univariate analysis is run per hemisphere (“lh” and “rh”).
+Here
-in the following, we only describe the analysis for the left hemisphere,
+and in the following, we only describe the analysis for the left
-which needs to done also for the right hemisphere.
+hemisphere, which needs to done also for the right hemisphere.

 Start with FreeSurfer’s `mris_preproc` comamand, which uses the
 longitudinal qdec table to automatically find the longitudinally
-processed data and assembles it into a single lh.thickness.mgh file.
+processed data and assembles it into a single `lh.thickness.mgh` file.
 Note that it is possible to use a different study template than the
 standard fsaverage template, and that other measures than thickness can
 be used as well (see the help for mris\_preproc).